-- (1) Identify the contract with the customer;
+- (1) Identify the contract;

-- (2) Identify the performance obligations in the contract; - (3) Determine the transaction price; - (4) Allocate the transaction price to the performance obligations in contracts; and - (5) Recognize revenue upon satisfaction of performance obligations.
+- (2) Identify the performance obligations;

+- (3) Determine the transaction price;

+- (4) Allocating the transaction price to the performance obligations; and

+- (5) Recognize revenue upon satisfaction of performance obligations.

 The Company does not adjust the transaction price in a contract for the effects of a significant financing component, if the period between when the customer pays for the goods or services and when the entity transfers the goods or services is one year or less.